ErinFlyingSkyRocket/DjOpenKB/README.md

 Contains the main Django app for the knowledge base.

-This is where most application features are implemented, including article management, article suggestions, approval workflow, authentication handling, MFA, admin tools, uploads, OpenKB AI integration, activity logging, Django Admin activity logging, and management commands.
+This is where most application features are implemented, including article management, article suggestions, approval workflow, authentication handling, MFA, admin tools, uploads, OpenKB AI integration, activity logging, and management commands.

 Important areas: